 - You can’t afford any sort of monthly loan repayment.

 - You don’t clear all your debts with the loan.

 - You end up paying more overall because the monthly repayments are higher or the term of the agreement is longer.

 Debt consolidation loans for people with bad credit

 However, to get the best interest rates on your loan, you will generally need a good credit score.
-As a result, while you may receive the funds you’re after – and could start dealing with your lenders by this time tomorrow – you may have to pay higher interest rates than other customers.
+As a result you may have to pay higher interest rates than other customers.

 Although debt consolidation has several advantages, it does have some negatives.
 For example:

 - Debts are not written off and must be repaid in full.

 - There are interest rates associated with the loan – these charges are not frozen.